ProtonVPN/android-app/openvpn/src/main/cpp/openvpn3/doc/webauth.md

     Ovpn-WebAuth: providername,flags

 The flags are also comma separated values.
-Currently the only flag that is defined is
+Currently, the followings flag that are defined:

     * hidden-webview   Starts the webview in hidden mode.
 See the web auth section for more details
+    * external         Indicates that an internal webivew should NOT be used but instead a normal browser is to be used.

 In general websites should also report ovpn-webauth without `embedded=true` parameter to allow clients without internal browser support to craft a url to open in an external browser that